martinjrobins/diffsol/README.md

 - A variable order Backwards Difference Formulae (BDF) solver, suitable for stiff problems and singular mass matrices.
 - A Singly Diagonally Implicit Runge-Kutta (SDIRK or ESDIRK) solver, suitable for moderately stiff problems and singular mass matrices.
 You can use your own butcher tableau or use one of the provided (`tr_bdf2` or `esdirk34`).

+All solvers feature:
-All solvers feature adaptive step-size control to given tolerances, dense output, event handling, stepping to specific times and forward sensitivity analysis.
+- adaptive step-size control to given tolerances,
+- dense output,
+- event handling,
+- stepping to specific times,
+- numerical quadrature of an optional output function over time
+- forward sensitivity analysis,
+- backwards or adjoint sensitivity analysis,

 For comparison, the BDF solvers are similar to MATLAB's `ode15s` solver, the `bdf` solver in SciPy's `solve_ivp` function, or the BDF solver in SUNDIALS.
 The ESDIRK solver using the provided `tr_bdf2` tableau is similar to MATLAB's `ode23t` solver.